-An alpha-thalassemia duplication allele is generally considered to be a benign polymorphism.
-Testing the partner for beta-thalassemia is recommended in order to rule out the possibility of being a thalassemia intermedia carrier couple.
+In addition to HBB sequencing, testing the partner for alpha-thalassemia to assess duplication status is recommended in order to rule out the possibility of being a thalassemia intermedia carrier couple.

 Consideration of residual risk by ethnicity after a negative carrier screen is recommended for the other diseases on the panel, especially in the case of a positive family history for a specific disorder.